EsYoon7/AgentRL/docs/tasks.md

 ### AgentBench FC

-We have refactored the original [AgentBench](https://github.com/THUDM/AgentBench), supporting a function-calling style prompt and containerized deployment.
+We have refactored the original [AgentBench](https://github.com/THUDM/AgentBench/tree/v0.2), supporting a function-calling style prompt and containerized deployment.

-Available in the [agentbench_fc](https://github.com/THUDM/AgentBench/tree/agentbench_fc) branch of the original repository.
+Available in the [AgentBench](https://github.com/THUDM/AgentBench) repository.

 ### MobileRL (Android)